lasya-priya-d/recipe-app/README.md

 # Recipe-App

-This is a basic recipe app which allows the user to create and view recipes.
+This is our project for the course Web Technologies.
+It is a basic recipe app which allows the user to create and view recipes, which basically has the application of serving as a user's very own cookbook.
+We made this by implementing MERN stack and a few related technologies.

-Once forked, whilst within the root folder and in the Terminal type in "npm install" to install all the dependencies and also npm install nodemon --save.

-To run the app, whilst within the root folder within a terminal type in npm run Client and then create another instance of the terminal type in npm run Server.
-Open a browser window and type in localhost:4200.

-*** Starting the server locally is no longer necessary since the server is now live on Heroku. ***

-To access the live app please follow this link https://www.chrisjonathan.co.uk/react-recipe-app/ ."# recipe-app"
+Please find below the required files of code along with the powerpoint presentation (UE19CS204 – WT – Recipe App Project Report) about our project.

+MADE BY: (From section B)
+Beru Neha - PES2UG19CS084
+Dhanawada Lasya Priya - PES2UG19CS111
+Deepali Suraj Attavar - PES2UG19CS106